Since the elites in power like the status quo, social reform is a grassroots movement. How do reformers engage the masses? With art. Should protest...

 min Read29 May 2023

-Since the beginning of human history, drawing and creating diagrams have been essential.
+Since the beginning of human history, drawing and creating diagrams has been essential.
 They were the easiest and most useful form of communication and recording.
 The main subject matter was, of course, everyday life – animals and the human body itself.
 Over the years, having such a marvelous machine provoked interest in illustrating it.
 And with increasing precision.
 It was shown not only from the outside but a special focus was placed on seeing the inside.
-And what about function and malfunction of its parts?
+And what about the function and malfunction of its parts?
 Anatomy and art were indissolubly born together.
 They also developed side by side through the centuries in the form of medical illustration.

-In the tombs of Ancient Egypt explorers found a number of images of medical-anatomical interest in sculptured relief (25th century BCE).
+In the tombs of Ancient Egypt, explorers found a number of images of medical-anatomical interest in sculptured relief (25th century BCE).
 Aristotle also played a role in visual medicine.
 He created what were probably the first anatomical illustrations based on the dissection (or cutting up) of animals.
 However, actual medical illustration – created with a precise medical purpose – first appeared in Alexandria.
-Around the 4th and 3rd century BCE, Alexandria was a brilliant center of learning.
+Around the 4th and 3rd centuries BCE, Alexandria was a brilliant center of learning.
 Here, the Greek physicians Herophilus of Chalcedon and Erasistratus of Ceos began to carry out a methodical dissection of human bodies, an activity which had been forbidden until then.
 Sometimes, they used drawings to describe their observations and discoveries.